jiangyigithub/my_offer/cpp/algorithm/0offer.md

 * condition remove, check whether the container is empty?
 * i-k, the lenght of window is 3, while i =4,
 * if the lenght of window equal to data pool size, return the result at the first loop
+* the boundary condition the deque value is out of the range of window

   |
 0 1 [2 3 4]